-Cook County has a large, diverse economy.
-There is strong coordination at the regional level, focused on growing six key industries: (1) manufacturing, (2) business and professional services, (3) finance and insurance, (4) transportation, distribution and logistics, (5) food manufacturing and innovation, and (6) life sciences.
-Supporting diverse and minority businesses is a top priority to build wealth and provide opportunities for historically excluded communities while stimulating economic growth.
-Recent catalytic state commitments to renewable energy production create opportunities to further climate resilience and equitable economic growth while developing clean energy sectors within the county.
+Cook County has a large, diverse economy and benefits from strong regional coordination.
+The Greater Chicagoland Economic Partnership (GCEP) has identified six key industry sectors within the region: (1) manufacturing, (2) business and professional services, (3) finance and insurance, (4) transportation, distribution and logistics, (5) food manufacturing and innovation, and (6) life sciences.
+Supporting small and first-generation businesses is a top priority to build wealth, provide opportunities for upward mobility, and stimulate economic growth.
+Recent catalytic state commitments and strong existing energy infrastructure create opportunities to support growth in core county industries while developing sectors that leverage new energy technologies.
 Core challenges include addressing longstanding geographic gaps in investment and the impact of population loss on the County's tax base and revenues.

-Economic Development Goal: Foster inclusive, resilient economic growth that creates opportunities for all residents and businesses.
+Economic Development Goal: Foster inclusive, resilient economic growth that creates opportunities for all residents and businesses to thrive.

-- Objective 1.1: Champion a regional approach to grow the economy and advance racial and economic equity. - Objective 1.2: Invest in economic sectors with good jobs and positive economic, environmental and social impact. - Objective 1.3: Grow the small business ecosystem, support innovation and entrepreneurship, and reduce the racial wealth gap. - Objective 1.4: Promote environmental sustainability in economic development initiatives - Objective 1.5: Base investments on their capacity to promote equitable economic growth
+- Objective 1.1: Champion a regional approach to grow the economy and advance economic opportunity for all. - Objective 1.2: Invest in economic sectors with good jobs and positive economic, environmental and social impact. - Objective 1.3: Grow the small business ecosystem, support innovation and entrepreneurship, and reduce wealth gaps. - Objective 1.4: Promote environmental sustainability in economic development initiatives. - Objective 1.5: Base investments on their capacity to promote fair economic growth.